Easy Fresh Herb and Lemon White Bean Dip (vegan)

 Instructions

-• Place the following into the bowl of a food processor beans, lemon zest, lemon juice, extra virgin olive oil, parsley, chives, Italian seasoning, optional red pepper flakes, salt, and pepper.
+• Place the following into the bowl of a food processor: beans, garlic, lemon zest, lemon juice, extra virgin olive oil, salt, and pepper.
+Blend until it becomes smooth.
+Add a tablespoon or two of ice water while it is blending to make it super creamy!

-• Pulse the mixture until it becomes creamy and smooth.
+• Add the chives and parsley and pulse a few more times.
 (There will be pieces of fresh herbs throughout the dip, and that is what we are looking for.)

 Notes